-Diet – I generally eat breakfast around 10am and I generally keep it Keto (so that I’m in Keto until lunchtime which is generally around 1pm for me).
-My breakfast is usually a “scramble” of zucchini, mushrooms, chicken sausages, leeks or fennel made in grass-fed organic ghee with spices.
-Sometimes I’ll have bacon instead of chicken sausages and one or two days a week I’ll have eggs.
-I always get pure nitrate-free bacon with no-sugar (finding bacon without sugar is sometimes challenging).
-Lately I’ve been getting great organic chicken sausages from Costco which only contain organic chicken and spices – no sugar or other junk.
+Diet – I generally eat breakfast at 10am and 3-ish days a week, I keep it Keto (so that I’m in Keto until lunchtime, which is generally at 1pm for me).
+My breakfast is either a “scramble” of zucchini, mushrooms, chicken sausages, leeks, or fennel made in grass-fed organic ghee with spices, or I’ll have eggs with bacon or chicken sausages, and I’ll have GF Canyon toast a few mornings a week.
+I always get pure nitrate-free bacon with no sugar (finding bacon without sugar is challenging on the island I live on so when I can get it, I fill my freezer with it).
+Lately, I’ve been getting great organic chicken sausages from Costco which only contain organic chicken and spices – no sugar or other junk.

 I have a chef that comes every Monday and cooks 8 healthy meals to that meet my optimal dietary needs based on my Viome & DNA Test results.
 He puts my meals into these glass containers (the plastic ones are SO toxic).
 He gets wild-caught fish that was caught that morning and then goes to local farms to get grass-fed/free-range meats and organic (or semi-organic) produce.
 I generally go out to eat 1-2 times a week and for those meals I pretty much eat whatever I want.
 For the other meals, I make simple fast healthy dishes.
 I generally don’t drink alcohol more than 1-2 times a month, but that varies based on my social calendar.